opentdf/otdfctl/docs/man/policy/kas-registry/create.md

       shorthand: u
       description: URI of the Key Access Server
       required: true
-    - name: public-key-cached
+    - name: public-keys
       shorthand: c
-      description: Cached public keys for the KAS
+      description: One or more public keys saved for the KAS
     - name: public-key-remote
       shorthand: r
       description: Remote URI where the public key can be retrieved for the KAS